phpmyadmin/website/README.rst

 Page generating
 ---------------

-All page has its own template.
+Each page has its own template.
 For most things it means inclusion of other templates to generate full page.
 These partial includes should be named with underscore as first character (eg. _page.tpl).